-All Medical Assisting students must successfully complete CPR/First Aid certification as a program requirement and before enrolling in internships.
-Preferred certification for many healthcare facilities is Basic Life Support (BLS) for Healthcare Professionals.
+All Medical Assisting students must successfully complete BLS for Healthcare Providers/Professionals as a program requirement and before enrolling in internships.
 You must complete this requirement through either the American Red Cross or American Heart Association.
 Fully online classes are not acceptable.
 The course must include some in-person practical testing component.
-Copies of the front and back of the certification cards must be provided to your advisor prior to enrolling in the internship courses in order for this program requirement to be met.
-Your advisor will provide the documentation to the registrar and the course requirement, AHS-2310 CPR/First Aid, will be marked as completed on your degree audit.
+Copies of the front and back of the certification cards must be provided to the college prior to enrolling in the internship courses in order for this program requirement to be met.
+Your advisor will provide the documentation to the registrar and the course requirement, AHS-2310 BLS for Healthcare Providers, will be marked as completed on your degree audit.
 Please note that you must maintain your certification throughout your program.
 Certification must be current when enrolling in internship.